You are here

 Community Court is responsible for enforcing the bylaws and rules established under the allocation of powers to Town Meeting in Section I. Any member of the community may bring charges of violations of the bylaws before Community Court for a Hearing.
 This Court may then impose appropriate penalties.

-A. The Court shall consist of nine (9) members: five (5) students, three (3) faculty members and one (1) staff member.
-A quorum shall consist of any three (3) or more student members and two (2) or more faculty members and staff members.
-At least six (6) student nominees, at least six (6) faculty nominees and at least two (2) staff nominees shall be placed before the last Town Meeting of the spring, from which group the Town Meeting shall elect three (3) faculty justices, five (5) student justices and one (1) staff justice for the coming academic year.
-Staff members who already participate in the court process, appeals process or who have campus disciplinary, psychological, or health responsibilities shall be ineligible to serve on the Court.
-At the same time, Town Meeting shall also elect a Court Clerk for a term of one year.
-Training will take place each year for the members of the Court, including review of the function of the Court and of their duties by others who have served and by outside resources representing judicial and/or restorative justice processes.
+A. The Court shall consist of eleven (11) justices: six (6) students and five (5) faculty or staff members.
+A quorum shall consist of any three (3) or more student members and two (2) or more faculty or staff members.
+The court shall typically have four (4) student justices and three (3) faculty or staff justices present at a hearing.
+Three (3) student and three (3) faculty or staff justices shall be elected at the end of the Spring semester and three (3) student and two (2) faculty staff justices shall be elected at the end of the Fall semester.
+Terms are for the two semesters subsequent to election.
+Staff members who already participate in the court process or appeals process shall be ineligible to serve on the Court.
+At the end of the Spring semester, Town Meeting shall also elect a Court Clerk for a term of one year.
+Training will take place regularly for the members of the Court, including review of the function of the Court and of their duties by others who have served and by outside resources representing judicial and/or restorative justice processes.
 Decisions are ordinarily arrived at by consensus, but if consensus is not reached, the decision is by a majority of those justices present.

 B. Community Court Parties: The following is a list of the various people who may be involved in a Community Court case.
 If any of them has a conflict of interest, they should recuse themselves and find a replacement who can appropriately fill the duties listed below.